Cinnamon, Raisin Banana Bread

 Enjoy a warm slice of cinnamon, raisin banana bread – ideal for an decadent breakfast or as tasty snack!

-Banana bread is one of the recipes I’ll often make when I’m feeling a bit grey and in need of a pick me up but recently I’ve been swapping chocolate chips for something a little “healthier” or “lighter” shall we say.
+Banana bread is one of the recipes I’ll often make when I’m feeling a bit grey and in need of a pick me up.
+But, recently I’ve been swapping chocolate chips for raisins.
+They feel a little bit less “naughty” but they still add a sweet burst of flavour!
+(Which keeps my sweet tooth happy).

 Raisins versus chocolate chips